HARRYLAOS/wg_creator/README.md

 Prerequisites:
 + sudo apt install wireguard
-+ Testing was completed on a Kali Linux VM.
++ Testing was performed on a Kali Linux VM.

 It is particularly useful for network engineers who manage multiple WireGuard clients and want a streamlined way to: